 - Action COS 6.6 Inclusion and Accessibility.
 Create policies, programs, and facility designs that are age-integrated, inclusive, respectful, and supportive for all members of the community.
 Expand cultural awareness and appreciation through culturally relevant programs and special events. - Action COS 6.7 Privately Owned Public Spaces Inventory.
-Develop and maintain a list of all publicly accessible private open space in the city.

-- Action COS 6.8 Resident Input.
+Develop and maintain a list of all publicly accessible private open space in the city. - Action COS 6.8 Resident Input.
 Solicit a broad spectrum of resident input for major park improvements or park master plans.
-Conduct multilingual and culturally sensitive outreach to ensure all voices are included in park planning efforts and that San Mateo's parks reflect the diversity of the community.

-- Action COS 6.9 Public Information.
+Conduct co - Action COS 6.9 Public Information.
 Communicate through diverse channels and in multiple languages the benefits and value park and recreation services bring in making San Mateo a more livable, economically viable, and socially responsible community. - Action COS 6.10 Technology Innovation.
 Identify and incorporate technology innovations as an ongoing strategy to better serve the public, e.g., virtual trail maps, digitalized park signage, virtual programming. - GOAL COS-7 Provide the appropriate mix of parks and facilities that balances the needs of active and passive facilities, allows formal and informal uses, is accessible for all residents, and meets existing and future recreation needs.